 There are many physician specialties that treat sleep apnea, it can be overwhelming.
 The easiest thing to do is start with your primary care doctor and go from there.
 If you need a specialist, they can point you to the right one for you.
 Make sure your specialists does treat sleep apnea, and if possible, get a specialist that is board certified in both their main specialty and sleep medicine.

 If you live in a small or rural town, it may be harder to find a specialist and you may have to drive to a larger city.
 But hopefully this wont be a a visit you will have to make often.
-Usually once treatment is working you don’t need to followup again unless you want or need to.
+Usually once treatment is working you don’t need to follow up again unless you want to or your insurance requires it.

 Make sure you go over all the causes and treatments with your doctor to know what to expect and what their typical success rates are.